-I’ve been in some physical pain this past week, mainly because I did a 3 peaks challenge in Cape Town, where I climbed 2.5 mountains in one day.
+I did a 3 peaks challenge in Cape Town, where I climbed 2.5 mountains in one day and I'm still in pain.

 I was supposed to climb 3 mountains but I climbed 2 (Table Mountain and Devil's Peak) and only got halfway up the third one (Lion's Head) before I called it quits.